 Note that foreigners may still be barred from getting a green card even if they get their criminal records expunged.6

 Call a California immigration attorney...

-If you or a loved one is a non-citizen looking to live in the U.S., call our Los Angeles immigration attorneys at (855) LAWFIRM for a free consult.
+If you or a loved one is a non-citizen looking to live in the U.S., call our California immigration lawyers at (855) LAWFIRM for a free consult.
 We will investigate your options and walk you through the immigration process from start to finish.

 Also see our article on green cards in Nevada.